sravanreddyp6/myTests/tests/README.md

 the checkboxes with labels Checkbox 1 and Checkbox 2.
 - `unselectCheckboxes(label1, label2, ...)`: Same as `selectCheckboxes`, but it
 unselects the checkboxes instead.
-- `selectLookup(label)`: Click on a lookup icon that Visualforce generated for certain elements (e.g. when we need to look up a user).
+- `selectLookup(label, fromNodeSelector)`: Click on a lookup icon that Visualforce generated for certain elements (e.g. when we need to look up a user). `fromNodeSelector` is optional, please look below for documentation on this parameter.
 - `switchToNextWindow()`: Sometimes VF will create a new window (e.g. when we look up a user).
 You can use this function to switch between windows in that case.
 - `tableToJSON(selector)`: Turns a table with selector `selector` to a JSON object.
 Please read more about [handing table](#markdown-header-handling-table).
 - `waitForActionStatusDisappearance(actionStatusId, timeout)`: Wait for an
 `apex:actionStatus` to disappear.

+A lot of these custom commands accept the parameter `fromNodeSelector`.
+This is an optional parameter that, when specified, only look for an element that is a child of the DOM node with that selector.
+For example, if you use `client.fillInputtext("First Name", "div[id$=admission]")` and there are two First Name fields on the page, only the one that is a children of `div[id$=admission]` will be filled.

 A note of caution: NodeJS (and Javascript in general) is inherently a single thread, asynchronous language.
 This means that a lot of the time, code are run on a callback basis - and after awhile,